gilbertw1/better-jumper/Readme.md

 * Configurable new window behavior. `evil-jumper` ALWAYS copies the jump list from the previously selected window to any newly created window.

+# Caveats

+* Jump locations are stored as `marker`s so they will maintain a more accurate location in the buffer.
+However, due to the fact thay markers can't be serialized they are down converted to simple buffer positions when saved either via window configuration or savehist.

+* Currently `savehist` support is only limited to the `'buffer` context.
+When running in the `'window` context, the jump list is stored as a persistent window parameter and is intended to be saved using alongside the window configuration using somethinig like `desktop` or `persp-mode`.